Ergodic and foliated kernel-differentiation method for linear responses of random systems: Foliated noise and perturbation

 For the case of multiple steps, we shall denote the sequence of measures of $X_n$ by

-where the limit is in the weak star sense, and $\mu$ is called the physical measure.
-We shall still make \cref{ass:hdh}.
-However, since the physical measure can be singular, it is more difficult to prove \cref{ass:hdh} from some more basic assumptions; we did not find accurate references for this purpose.
+where the limit is in the weak* sense, and $\mu^\gamma$ is called the physical measure.
+We still make \Cref{ass:hdh}, where statement (a) should be interpreted as the weak* convergence of the measure, not density, since the physical measure can be singular and does not have a density function.
+Also, for statement (b), in the definition of correlation in \Cref{e:corre}, the density $p$ is now the conditional density.
+For foliated cases, it is more difficult to prove \Cref{ass:hdh} from basic assumptions, although they seem true in many numerical applications; we did not find accurate references for this purpose.